gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/paths-and-properties.md

 $$𝐒^∗=\{𝐬∈𝐒∣𝐬_{A}∉𝐒_{A}^′\}⊆𝐒.$$

-The size of the [Decision Model](@ref) depends on the number of effective paths, rather than the number of paths or size of the influence diagram directly.
+The [Decision Model](@ref decision-model) size depends on the number of effective paths, rather than the number of paths or size of the influence diagram directly.
 If effective paths is empty, the influence diagram has no solutions.

 ## Active Paths
-If the upper bound of path probability is zero, its probability is zero, and it has no effect on the solution.
-Therefore, we can only consider paths with positive upper bound of path probability.
+If the upper bound of path probability is zero, its probability is zero, and it does not affect the solution.
+Therefore, we can only consider paths with a positive upper bound of path probability.
 We refer to these paths as active paths.
 Formally, we define an **active path** as a path $𝐬$ if all of its chance states are active

 $$\begin{aligned}
 X(𝐬)&↔(p(𝐬)>0)\\ &↔ ⋀_{j∈C} (ℙ(X_j=𝐬_j∣X_{I(j)}=𝐬_{I(j)})>0).